Cofibration category of digraphs for path homology: Cofibrations of directed graphs

 \begin{remark} One might ask whether a simpler cofibration category for path homology can be obtained using only one of the two conditions of \cref{cofib-def} to define cofibrations.
 In fact, both conditions are necessary.

-To see this, suppose we define cofibrations to be all induced subgraph inclusions having no edges out of their domains, or to be all induced subgraph inclusions admitting projecting decompositions.
-In each case, an inclusion of a particular edge $e$ into the $(3,1)$-cycle $C_{3,1}$ (see \cref{fig:3-1square}) would be a cofibration.
+To see this, consider the inclusion of the edge $0-1$ or the edge $2-3$ into the $(3,1)$-cycle $C_{3,1}$.
+The edge $0-1$ (\cref{C31-01}) admits a projecting decomposition, as we saw in \cref{ex:proj-decomp}, but also admits edges out of itself.
+Meanwhile, the edge $2-3$ (\cref{C31-23}) does not admit edges out of itself, but also does not admit a projecting decomposition.
+These examples would be cofibrations if we omit either of the conditions in the definition.

-In each case, consider the pushout of the inclusion of $e$ along the homology isomorphism $I_1 \to I_0$ (see \cref{rmk:tree_homology}).
+In each case, consider the pushout of the inclusion of the edge in question along the homology isomorphism $I_1 \to I_0$ (see \cref{rmk:tree_homology}).
 The pushouts are both isomorphic in $\DiGraph$ to $C_{2,1}$ of \cref{def:Cmn}.
 The map from $C_{3,1}$ to the pushout cannot be a homology isomorphism (\cref{ex:commuting_triangle_homology,ex:3_1_square}).
 Thus the proposed cofibration category structure does not exist, as it fails left properness (\cref{left-properness}). \end{remark}

 The remainder of this section will be concerned with proving certain useful properties of cofibrations.
 In particular, many of these results will be used in \cref{sec:main-thm} to establish a cofibration category structure on $\DiGraph$, with cofibrations as defined above and path homology isomorphisms as the weak equivalences.